-I write poetry, essays and book reviews, and am the publisher at Unbound Edition Press.
+I write poetry, essays, literary criticism, and book reviews, and am the publisher at Unbound Edition Press.
 No, I do not publish my own work and I never will.
-My poetry collection, American Geoglyph, is with other publishers now, and I am hoping good news comes my way soon.
+My poetry collection, Fort Lonesome, is with other publishers now, and I am hoping good news comes my way soon.
+I have the honor of being a lifetime voting member of the National Book Critics Circle.

-My most recent work has been featured or is forthcoming in Gertrude, Great River Review and Provincetown Arts.
+My recent work has been featured or is forthcoming in Kenyon Review, Harvard Review, Rain Taxi Review of Books, Salamander, Gertrude, Great River Review, Loveland Quarterly, Provincetown Arts, and The Tunnel at 25.
 I occasionally research and write on more scholarly literary questions..

 I like difficult books, complex ideas, unexpected forms and virtuosic performances on the page.
 Language thrills me to no end.
 Gardens and animals bring me peace and joy; I mostly eat from one and not the other, but I write about both frequently.
 My writing tends toward a naturalistic Queer Southern Gothic, if that's such a thing.